carlosarnau/Mobile-Devices/README.md

 # MobileApp

-Git repository for the 3D Animation subject.
+Git repository for the Mobile Devices subject.